apache/datasketches-website/docs/Memory/MemoryPackage.md

     //hand off region1 and region2 to other classes that use Memory mem.freeMemory();

-Now region1 and region2 can be passed to different classes where thier view of memory is only the region they were handed.
+Now region1 and region2 can be passed to different classes where their view of memory is only the region they were handed.

 The MemoryRegionR is a read-only version of MemoryRegion.